1. Allowing Disability Justice to represent you!

 5. Don’t give up!

 Although initial claims are denied almost 70% of the time, you cannot let that stop you.
 Our greatest success is at the hearing level before a Judge.
-If you are denied, do not give up and appeal!
-Disability Justice will fight for you.
+If you are denied, do not give up.
+FIling an appeal is your best option.
+Disability Justice can help and will fight for you.